Technigo/project-news-site/README.md

 # News Site

-To create a responsive news sight.
+To create a responsive news website.

 ## The problem